-Ballot Measure 114, Section 11 is facially unconstitutional by a finding of clear and convincing evidence as demonstrated above.
+Ballot Measure 114, Section 11 is facially unconstitutional which the court finds of clear and convincing evidence as demonstrated above.
 The court's legal and factual conclusion is that Ballot Measure 114 does not increase public safety but diminishes it while creating nearly a million presumed misdemeanants.
-A result that is not reasonable under Article I, § 27 as defined by Oregon Supreme Court pursuant Christian.
+A result not reasonable under Article I, § 27 as defined by Oregon Supreme Court pursuant Christian.